 We will pay your out of pocket expenses in line with the CHAS volunteer expenses policy.

 CHAS is committed to providing a quality volunteering experience to all volunteers free from discrimination and prejudice.
-Ensuring that CHAS is an equal, diverse, and inclusive organisation improve the quality of care we provide, help us reach more families and children, and maximise a wide variety of knowledge, experience and expertise.
+Ensuring that CHAS is an equal, diverse, and inclusive organisation will improve the quality of care we provide, help us reach more families and children, and maximise a wide variety of knowledge, experience and expertise.

 If you’re interested in the role you can apply online.